timbertson/capsul/README.md

 Unlike actors, SequentialState instances are typically `private` and do not talk to each other directly.
 Since they encapsulate state, you typically use them to wrap the internal state of classes which need to be thread-safe.

-For the full API see the [API docs](https://timbertson.github.io/sequentialstate/api/net/gfxmonk/sequentialstate/)

-See [examples](./examples) for working examples.

 ## How do I install it?

 TODO: packaging ;)